error454/TouchPlayer/readme.txt

 Service:
 The service provides an interface to the mplayer binary and also allows parameter passing.

+Hybrid Service (cexec):
+A c-based service that allows executing files.
+I am having issues with the NodeJS equivalent and decided to go for the proven method.

 *NOTE* The service requires that the mplayer binary is present in its path.
 To build mplayer you can use the forked version of mplayer for the Touchpad here: https://github.com/error454/mplayer-webos